codegrann/Social-dApp/README.md

 2. Navigate to the Passport configuration screen and create a Passport client for your environment.
 3. When you're ready to launch your application on the mainnet, configure a Passport client under a mainnet environment.

 Register your application as an OAuth 2.0 client in the Immutable Developer Hub by clicking the "Add Client" button on the Passport page.
+More information can be found [here](https://docs.immutable.com/docs/zkEVM/products/passport/register-application)

 #### Things to Note When Adding a Client